gerlacdt/gerlacdt.github.io/hugo/blog/content/about.md

 - [Go](https://golang.org)
 - [Rust](https://www.rust-lang.org/)

-I am interested in programming.
-I have a favour for lispy-languages like [Common Lisp](https://lisp-lang.org/), [Scheme](https://racket-lang.org/) or [Clojure](https://clojure.org/).
-Also i am a strong supporter of functional programming paradigms like immutability, reference transparency, pure functions, high-order functions, functions as first-class citizens and composition of functions.
+I am interested in programming and have a favour for lispy-languages like [Common Lisp](https://lisp-lang.org/), [Scheme](https://racket-lang.org/) or [Clojure](https://clojure.org/).
+Also I am a strong supporter of functional programming paradigms like immutability, reference transparency, pure functions, high-order functions, functions as first-class citizens and composition of functions.
 I think functional programming makes coding more fun and comprehensible.
-Nevertheless i also like pragmatic programming languages like Go.
+Nevertheless I also like pragmatic programming languages like Go.

 Nowadays I also do a lot of cloud infrastructure engineering with